Raop: Production

 Raop was mostly produced by Cro himself.
 While he had often used samples for his earlier mixtapes he had to waive using portions of other songs.
 The reason was the short production progress which led to him not having enough time to obtain consent for using samples.
 Cro changed his working procedure to recording his own melodies.

 Promotion

 Singles

 Three songs from the album were released as singles.
 These were released on three consecutive days.
 "Du" was released on 29 June 2012.
 "King of Raop" was released as a promotional single on 30 June.
 "Meine Zeit" was released on 1 July as the last promotional single.
 Music videos were also made for all of the three songs.
 On 28 June 2012 the music video for "Du" was published on tape.tv.
 Following that, was the video for "King of Raop" which was filmed by a company from Stuttgart called Formzwei.
 The video for "Meine Zeit" was released by Juice Magazine.
 Parts of the video were filmed on the roof terrace of Chimperator Productions.
 On 27 October, Cro released the music video for his fifth single "Einmal um die Welt" which was released on 2 November.
+The song previously appeared on his Mixtape "Meine Musik" in early 2011.